techservicesillinois/lambda-aws-monthly-rebill-tags/README.md

 A simple Python 3 script to run via AWS Lambda to report monthly billing from AWS Cost Explorer split by Tag.

+# Python source code

+The Python source code is written in Python 3.8 and is included as a file in the Ansible role (/roles/create_lambda/files/generate_report.py).
+As part of the setup process, the .py file is pulled from a .zip archive in a publicly accessible S3 bucket for easy import into Lambda.

 # Input values

 Inputs required (JSON will be included in trigger and passed to the function in the event variable):